Ragulram004/Daily-Notes/Daily-Worklogs.md

 ---
 ## Day15
 - 24-07-2024
-	- Woked for Linked In #30daysofMERN Day10 post.
+	- Worked for Linked In #30daysofMERN Day10 post.
 ---
 ## Day 14
 - 23-07-2024